 Admissions - MFA in Creative Writing

-Apply now online to the MFA program at UC Davis - The deadline is 1/5/2019
+The deadline to apply for the MFA program at UC Davis was 1/5/2019

 Admissions (see note on available funding below)